Save big (up to $1,875) on small business tools with our free membership, business.com+

 To improve your net cash flow, consider taking the following steps:

 • Focus on accounts receivable.
 Check who owes you what, and chase customers who haven’t paid by their invoice due date.
-If getting customers to pay on time is a problem, set up a reminder to contact a customer when payment is due.
+Implement automated payment reminders and consider requiring deposits or partial prepayments for large orders.
 Companies selling to other businesses could also consider using invoice factoring to improve cash flow.

-• Check inventory levels.
+• Implement just-in-time inventory management.
 Be careful not to order too much stock, as this ties up your cash.
 If you’ve got stock that’s not sold for a while, consider selling it at a discount to raise cash.

-• Offer early discounts.
+• Incentivize early payment.
 To encourage customers to pay their bills early, offer them a small discount for settling up by a given date.
+Common terms like 2 percent discount if paid within 10 days can significantly accelerate cash collection.

-• Talk to your suppliers.
+• Negotiate extended payment terms.
 It’s always worth approaching your suppliers to see if they can offer you better terms.
+Request 45- or 60-day payment terms instead of 30 days, especially if you have an established payment history.
 Many will be amenable to that as long as you’ve established a track record of paying them on time.

 Why is cash flow better than profit?